Leonor Fini: I’m Not a Muse, I’m an Artist

-Leonor Fini didn’t agree with Andre Breton about the role of women in art: the father of Surrealism saw women solely as muses inspiring male genius, whereas Leonor reckoned, and proved with her art, that women can become artists equal to men.
+Leonor Fini didn’t agree with André Breton about the role of women in art: the father of Surrealism saw women solely as muses inspiring male genius, whereas Fini reckoned, and proved with her art, that women can become artists equal to men.
+Discover her art!

 She was a talented portraitist of her milieu, yet it was for the subjects of her narrative paintings that she became most famous.
-She treated in her painting the theme of a complex relationship between male and female, often presenting female as more powerful and dominant.
-Women often take the form of the sphinx, with whom she identified and often gifted it with her own face, while men are shown as weak and androgynous.
+She treated in her painting the theme of a complex relationship between males and females, often presenting females as more powerful and dominant.
+Women often take the form of sphinxes, with whom she identified and often gifted them with her own face, while men are shown as weak and androgynous.
 Apart from sphinxes, other living creatures most popular in her work are cats, her real friends and life companions (Leonor never married and lived only with cats).

 She died in Paris in 1996.